 Now, this benefit is being extended to all frequent flyers with the equivalent of oneworld Emerald and Sapphire in any of the alliance member airlines’ loyalty programmes when they fly in any cabin class with oneworld member airlines anywhere in the world.

 This is the one that really confuses me.
 Up until now as a rule, oneworld hasn’t offered priority baggage handling for elites.
 This is something that Star Alliance and SkyTeam have both been offering for eons.
 How it took this long is beyond me…

 The second benefit sees Sapphire members getting an increased baggage allowance, though the new limits aren’t all that straightforward:

 Following the launch last year of an additional baggage allowance for the alliance member airlines’ most loyal customers – those with the top tier oneworld Emerald status – now cardholders with the next highest status, Sapphire, will also receive an additional baggage benefit.

-From today (1 December 2014), when travelling on any flight operated and marketed by any oneworld member airline, the following special baggage privileges will apply to all Sapphire cardholders:
+From today (1 December 2014), when traveling on any flight operated and marketed by any oneworld member airline, the following special baggage privileges will apply to all Sapphire cardholders: